oroinc/documentation/cloud/maintenance/basic-use.rst

 #.
 Performs oro:platform:update
 #.
 Launches a cache warmup

-Once the cache warmup is complete, the maintenance mode is turned off and the upgraded application is ready for use.
+Once the cache warmup is complete, the maintenance mode is turned off, and the upgraded application is ready for use.

 Upgrade With Minimal Downtime (Rolling Upgrade)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~